zjuradoq/BioCRNPyler/docs/membrane_features.rst

 Mechanism: ``Facilitated_Transport_MM()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Facilitated transport captures the transport of substrates across the membrane
+Facilitated transport refers to the movement of substrates across a membrane
 with the assistance of specific carrier proteins.
 These proteins bind to the
-substrate and undergo conformational changes to move the molecule from one
+substrate and undergo conformational changes, allowing the molecule to move
-side of the membrane to the other.
-Although no energy is required, the process
+from one side of the membrane to the other.
+Although no energy is required,
-is selective and directional, following the substrate’s concentration gradient.
+the process is selective and directional, following the concentration gradient
+of the substrate.

 The ``Facilitated_Transport_MM()`` mechanism involves binding, translocation,
 and unbinding steps.
 For example, if the membrane channel is an **importer**,